Family Law

 • Bigamy (one spouse already married)

 Eligibility requirements are quite different too.
 Most states need you to be a resident for three months to one year before filing for divorce.
 Some states also make you wait before they finalize your divorce.
+For example, the process of divorce in Ontario may have specific residency requirements.

 Annulment eligibility often comes with time limits.
 Many states won't grant annulments after marriages reach a certain age.
-To cite an instance, California gives you four years from the time you find out about fraud to file for annulment.

 The path you choose to protect your rights depends on understanding these different requirements.
-Your options, timeline, and potential financial outcomes will depend on the grounds you can establish.
+Your options, timeline, and potential financial outcomes will depend on the legal grounds you can establish.

 Legal Consequences and Long-Term Impact